-An EHR and an EMR vary greatly, although many use the terms EHR and EMR interchangeably.
+Although some clinicians use the terms EHR and EMR interchangeably, the benefits they offer vary greatly.
 An EMR (electronic medical record) is a digital version of a chart with patient information stored in a computer and an EHR (electronic health record) is a digital record of health information.

 - Differences between EHR and EMR

 - EMR (electronic medical record) Definition

 - EHR vs. EMR; the advantages

 |- A digital record of patient health information||- A digital version of a chart|